chaostoolkit/chaostoolkit-documentation/sources/drivers/wiremock.md

 | **Return**              | list |

-adds a random delay to a list of mapppings
+adds a random delay to a list of mappings

 **Signature:**